nelsontkq/dotnet-svelte-template/README.md

 # dotnet-svelte-template

-A [Svelte](https://svelte.dev) template using the latest asp.net core 5.0 and hot reloading.
+A [Svelte](https://svelte.dev) template using the latest asp.net core 6.0 and hot reloading.

-This template comes with vscode settings to debug right away, for Svelte intellisense add the official [Svelte for VS Code](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode) extension.
+This template is ready to debug right away with a simple `dotnet run`, for Svelte intellisense add the official [Svelte for VS Code](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode) extension.

 ## Install the Template